Skip to main content

 Cura Personalis for Athletes

-Cura Personalis for Athletes provides students in Madrid participating in athletics/club sports a chance to reflect on their life experiences both on the field and off.
-Students meet five times over the semester and discuss such topics as vocational discernment, wellness, self-identity, values formation and spirituality.
+Cura Personalis for Athletes provides students in Madrid participating in athletics/club sports a chance to reflect on their life experiences on and off the field.
+Students meet five times over the semester and discuss vocational discernment, wellness, self-identity, values formation and spirituality.

 Contact: Cesar Rioja